-- Proposal 1 Election of the two Class II directors requires a plurality (the two nominees receiving the most "FOR" votes) of the votes cast at the 2022 Annual Meeting. - Proposal 2 The ratification of the appointment of Marcum LLP, as the Company's independent registered certified public accountant for the fiscal year ended December 31, 2022.
-"FOR" votes from the holders of a majority of the shares of the Company's common stock present in person or represented by proxy and entitled to vote on the matter at the 2022 Annual Meeting are required to approve this proposal.

-- Proposal 3 To increase authorized shares of common stock from 200 million shares to 300 million shares.
-If a quorum is present, this will require the affirmative vote of a majority of the issued and outstanding shares of common stock on our record date. - Proposal 4 transact such other business as may be properly brought before the Annual Meeting and any adjournments thereof.
-"FOR" votes from the holders of a majority of the shares of the Company's common stock present in person or represented by proxy and entitled to vote on the matter at the 2022 Annual Meeting are required to approve this proposal.
+- Proposal 1 Election of the one Class III director requires a plurality of the votes cast at the 2023 Annual Meeting. - Proposal 2 The ratification of the appointment of Marcum LLP, as the Company's independent registered certified public accountant for the fiscal year ended December 31, 2023.
+"FOR" votes from the holders of a majority of the shares of the Company's common stock present in person or represented by proxy and entitled to vote on the matter at the 2023 Annual Meeting are required to approve this proposal. - Proposal 3 To increase authorized shares of common stock from 200 million shares to 500 million shares.
+If a quorum is present, this will require the affirmative vote of a majority of the issued and outstanding shares of common stock on our record date. - Proposal 4 Executive Say on Pay Advisory Vote requires the affirmative vote of the majority of shares present and voting at the Meeting. - Proposal 5 transact such other business as may be properly brought before the Annual Meeting and any adjournments thereof.
+"FOR" votes from the holders of a majority of the shares of the Company's common stock present in person or represented by proxy and entitled to vote on the matter at the 2023 Annual Meeting are required to approve this proposal.